Tsuihao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are 8 German traffic signs that I found on the web:
+I think none of them are hard to be correctly classified due to:
+* without distortion (except the 60 km/h has a bit)
+* good lighting condition
+* clear contour
+* comparative good quality
+* no multiple signs
+* no background objects

+Therefore, in my opinion, **_my trained Net will perform well on all of these images_**.

 ![alt text][all_new_test]